clamburger/everhour-for-stream-deck/README.md

 In this case, the ID of the task is `as:1206085765420945`.
 Copy this into the Task ID field for the action.

-## Problems?
+## Feedback

-If you run into any problems, please [open an issue](https://github.com/clamburger/everhour-for-stream-deck/issues/new).
+If you run into any problems or have any feature requests, please [open an issue](https://github.com/clamburger/everhour-for-stream-deck/issues/new).

 ## Development